-All the components of written or spoken discourse in situation can be used or manipulated by the opponent in order to present this discourse as untenable, S. Destruction.
+All the components of written or spoken discourse in a given situation can be used or manipulated by the opponent in order to present this discourse as untenable, S. Destruction.

 The word refutation is used to designate a reactive speech act covering the explicit forms of discursive rejection of positions, opinions, charges or projects.
-The possible use of refutation as a synonym of rejection or denial does not imply the absence of argument.
+The possible use of rejection or denial as a synonym of refutation rdoes not imply the absence of argument.
 As non-preferred second pairs, denials and rejections are also characterized by the presence of accounts.
 In fully argumentative interactions, refutation is in particular characterized by its explicitness and careful elaboration.

 As a reactive speech act, refutation can be dealt with in only a verbal (face to face) or written (text to text) dialogue.
 Monological discourse knows only the concession, there are no refutative subordinate clauses, and concessive clauses reduce the refutation to an objection.